superpythontalks/Cython_Numba/Cython_Numba_talk.md

 ## first and best option: numpy!

+- built-in functions like `np.mean()` are written in highly-tuned C code
 - vectorize! (see upcoming Super Python talk)
 - but some complex loops you simply can't vectorize with numpy
 - sometimes you need complicated loop(s) that iterates over every entry in an array